-Prerequisites: 12 credit hours of MEC courses, completion of MEC 196 and consent of instructor.
+Prerequisite(s): 12 credit hours of MEC courses, completion of MEC 196 and consent of instructor.

 Students independently continue their development in media communications with the help of a faculty member.
-May be taken three times for a maximum of 12 credit hours.
+May be taken three times for a maximum of twelve credits.